mikekap/wink-mqtt-rs/README.md

 This is a rust implementation of an MQTT daemon to run on the wink hub (1, not 2).
 This turns your wink hub into a mqtt "radio" that can control attached devices.

+This version also includes support for [home-assistant autodiscovery](https://www.home-assistant.io/docs/mqtt/discovery/) so you don't have to configure your devices by hand.

 ## Installation

 First you need to have root on your wink hub.
 [This tutorial](todo) has instructions on how to root your hub.